trynova/nova/GARBAGE_COLLECTOR.md

 ```

 A `Scoped<'_, Value<'static>>` is valid for the entire call (at least) and are
-trivially clonable (they're currently not `Copy` but there is no real reason
+trivially cloneable (they're currently not `Copy` but there is no real reason
 they couldn't be).
 Creating one from a `Value` is however a non-trivial
 operation that always includes allocating new heap space (though this is
 amortized).